-The term 'Customer Base' is included in the Economics edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Customer Base' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A customer base refers to a company’s prospective customers who the business might be serving.
 There are many individuals who believe this only pertains to the customers whom a business already counts.
 Still analysts tend to include in those customers who share common buying habits in the category.
 This is the case even when the customer has not come into the relevant store location or bought one of the company products yet.

 In this group of all potential customers is a narrower set of the customers who are loyal followers of the company products.
 Business analysts call this group of consumers repeat customers.
 Business strategies focus on the critical need to turn every one-time customer into a repeat customer.
 Every company is interested in this, even when not all companies are focused on growing their entire customer base.

 Theories on how to build up reliable and impressive customer bases abound.
 They run the gamut from offering periodic promotions to advertising the company products, brand, and services effectively to offering the highest possible customer service to clients.
 Any way a business manages to bring people into the store these are possible customers and could become a part of the reliable customer base.
 The hardest challenge is to bring them back to the store repeatedly.